 How to get started?
 First, you can choose a topic or we create a topic together.
 Second, email Hanin (she/her) at [email protected] to further discuss this opportunity.

 - Managing Stress through Inclusive Skill Building: A workshop designed to help students manage stress in healthier ways.
 We will discuss inclusive skill building related to managing emotions, tolerating distress, communicating more effectively with others, and staying present in your own life.

 - Introduction to Mindfulness

-- Strengthening Activism through Rest and Meditation: BIPOC and QTPOC students have been at the forefront of most social movements.
+- Strengthening Community Activism through Rest and Meditation: BIPOC and QTPOC students have been at the forefront of most social movements.
 In an effort to make lasting change, most activists recognize the work needs to be attended to daily.
-This workshop is designed to provide an introduction to mindfulness practice for student activists.
+This workshop is designed to provide an introduction to mindfulness practice and offers information about deep rest for student activists.

 - When Home is Hard: You are probably not the same person today as you were prior to starting college, though your family may only see you as who you were before.
 You might also find yourself unexpectedly dealing with changes at home that happened while you were away.
 Returning home can be challenging.
 This workshop offers a space to connect with others who understand having difficult dynamics at home and an opportunity to learn coping strategies.

 - Overcoming Imposter Syndrome: Have you ever felt like you’re not as capable as people think you are or felt like a fraud about to be uncovered?
 You may be experiencing Impostor Syndrome.
 In this workshop, we will share techniques for recognizing and combating Impostor Syndrome.

 - Navigating Conflict – Restoring and Repairing Personal Relationships: Join this workshop to learn tools for using restorative justice principles in personal relationships.